TEAMuP-dev/HARP/model_validation/README.md

 organization, or give `--local-examples` a path to an example kept outside `pyharp/examples/`.

+These are names rather than paths.
+Only `--local-examples` takes a path, and only to locate the directory.
+The example is still identified by that directory's name, so an example kept outside `pyharp/examples/` is configured and referenced as `examples/<name>` like any other.

 `--exclude` and the config's `exclude` and `overrides` keys can refer to either tier, so they take a qualified name. `teamup-tech/<name>` is only ever a space, and `examples/<name>` is only ever a local example.
 Qualifying is